h-livv/tempest/README.md

 ## Roadmap
 ### Near-term
-1. Higher-order and conservative numerical schemes
-2. Addition of PDEs such as Burgers' equation
+1. Addition of PDEs such as Burgers' equation and advection-diffusion
-3. Detailed validation and convergence
+2. Detailed validation and convergence
-4. Proceeding towards 2D expansion or ML research
+3. Proceeding towards 2D expansion and ML research

 ### Long-term ML research directions
 - Neural PDE surrogates